CPS Revision control system

 All actual development work takes place on local copies, not on the server.
 Later the local copy can be pushed back to the server, updating it.
 The local copy can be on a hard drive, avoiding the need to keep working folders on the server.

 Because all work takes place on local copies multiple people can work on the project at the same time, under Git you do not have to wait for someone to close a file but the downside is it is possible to have conflicting changes.
 If two people have worked on the project at the same time then a merge will be required.
 A git merge is very effective at identifying the actual changes and combining them.

 Some basic concepts:

 Commit: A snapshot of the project at a specific time.
 Each commit contains a reference to the commit or commits that preceeded it, so the resulting chain forms a history.

 Branch: A chain of commits, forming a record of project history.
 Strictly the branch is a reference pointing to a commit.

-Index: A commit in the process of being built.
+Index: An incomplete commit located in front of head and in the process of being built.
 Files must be added to index using "git add".
 There is also a command to delete a file and record its deletion.
 If a file is not added it stays as-is.
-Roughly speaking Index records changes, so removing a file from index (using reset) doesn’t delete it, instead it means the file just stays the same as it was in HEAD.
-To delete a file either delete it normally then add the filename to record that it is no longer there or use git rm to delete it.
+When you actually commit your changes GIT points "HEAD" to the index, making it the new head.

 Working Tree: The project folder.
 Certain operations overwrite this area, for example checking out a different branch will move HEAD to the different branch then replace the working tree files with the files from the new commit